csusbdt/201-2013-fall/GIT.md

 If you are working under Windows, you should install the git client, which you can get from [the Git website](http://git-scm.com/).

-- Go to http://git-scm.com/download/win and save the exe file on your desktop.
-- Double click the exe file and go through the install wizard.
 (The default option settings are OK.)

 - Open the Git Bash program and make sure to cd into your home directory.
 - Type the command ssh-keygen -t rsa -C "your_email@example.com" to create your SSH pub key
 - Optionally enter a passphrase and write it down for later use.